RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-09-below-market-rate.md

 A month later, Ana called back to check on whether I'd successfully found a BMR property to apply for.
 I reminded her that she told me I was too low income to qualify, and that empirically, I had found her assessment to be correct; she said she was sure I was mistaken, and suggested we look at properties together.
-After a half hour of looking, she agreed with my assessment and said it was highly unlikely I'd find anything.
+After a half hour of searching together, she agreed with my assessment and said it was highly unlikely I'd find anything.

-Setting my own situation aside, this experience was a stark lesson that the Bay's social safety programs can be structured in a way that excludes the most vulnerable among us.
+Setting my own situation aside, this experience was a stark lesson that the Bay's social safety programs can be structured in a way that excludes those who need help the most.